ClusterLabs/PAF/docs/workshop/en/workshop-PAF.md

 ::: notes

-FR 1. installer le paquet `pcs`
-FR
 1. install the `pcs` package

 ~~~console
 # yum install -y pcs
 ~~~

-FR 2. activer `pcsd` au démarrage de l'instance et le démarrer FR
-2. enable the `pcsd` daemon so that it starts when the server boots, then start it.
+2. enable the `pcsd` daemon so that it starts on server boots, and start it.

 ~~~console
 # systemctl enable --now pcsd